BradleyCulley/bradleyculley.github.io/_posts/2025-01-05-the-demon-haunted-world.md

 </p>

 <p>
-And thus the title of the chapter, which comes from a poem by the famous German poet Rainer Maria Rilke:
+And thus the title of the chapter, which comes from a poem by the famous German poet Rainer Maria Rilke:<br><br>

 > ". . . how alien, alas, are the streets of the city of grief.
 > Rainer Maria Rilke,
 > 'The Tenth Elegy' (1923)"

 as cited on page 179 of the book¹